New in version 1.0.

 .. c:member:: PyObject* PyTypeObject.tp_bases

 Describes a “simple” C macro.
 Simple macros are macros which are used for code expansion, but which do not take arguments so cannot be described as functions.
-This is not to be used for simple constant definitions.
-Examples of its use in the Python documentation include PyObject_HEAD and Py_BEGIN_ALLOW_THREADS.
+This is a simple C-language

 Describes a C type (whether defined by a typedef or struct).
 The signature should just be the type name.